-Maria Vera Ugalde, PhD: Principal Investigator.
+Maria Vera Ugalde, PhD.
+Principal Investigator.

 Lokha Ranjani Alagar Boopathy.
-PhD Student.
+Ph.D.
+Student.
+FRQS fellow

-I am very excited to start my research on age related neurodegenerative diseases as a first doctoral student in Dr. Maria Vera’s laboratory.
+I am very excited to start my research on age-related neurodegenerative diseases as a first doctoral student in Dr. Maria Vera’s laboratory.
 I am fortunate to be a part of this laboratory and use Single-Molecule Fluorescence microscopy approaches in my research work.

 Suleima obtained her BSc in Animal Science from Berry College located in Rome, Georgia, USA.
 She traded the warmness of South Georgia and moved to Montreal where she attained her MSc in Neuroscience from McGill University.
-She is interested in understanding how complex neural interactions can influence an organism’s behaviour in the hope of someday contributing to our ability to intervene and heal.
-Outside of lab she enjoys spending time with her two furry boys, Chuy and Tuchis.
+She is interested in understanding how complex neural interactions can influence an organism’s behavior in the hope of someday contributing to our ability to intervene and heal.
+Outside of the lab she enjoys spending time with her two furry boys, Chuy and Tuchis.